killerchip/token-query/README.md

 ### refreshExpiredError

-When your client will request a token from `token-query`, and the refresh token has already expired, `token-query` will throw the `refreshExpiredError` to indicate this.
+If `token-query` determines that the refresh token has already expired, it will not lauch a refresh request at all, but will throw an error.

+Determine here what error you wish to be thrown back to your network client.
+It can be of `any` type.

 ### shouldRefreshOnBackground (optional)

-When your client request a token, and the token is not yet expired, `token-query` will immediately return the current token.
-But you might want to trigger in the background a token refresh, to have a new token ready, before it expires.
+When your client request an authentication token from `token-query`, and the token is still valid, the latter will return the token immediately.

-If you define `shouldRefreshOnBackground` function, with each token request, this function wll be called (with the current token as parameter).
-If it returns true a background refresh will be lauched.
+You can have it trigger a background refresh operation, so you can refresh the token before it actually expires. (so there's no delay on the requests waiting for the token to refresh)

+Provide the funcation that implements the decision logic on launching the background refresh operation or not.
+If it is missing, `token-query` will not check for lauching background refresh on each token request by network clients.

 ```
 shouldRefreshOnBackground?: (token: TToken) => boolean;
 ```

-# How to use
+# Use

-You should create an instance of `token-query` by providing it with necessary types for token and login parameters and the above described configuration.
+Once you create an instance of `token-query`, the instance provide to you a set of usefull functions:

 ```
-const mockTokenQuery = createTokenQuery<Token, LoginParams>({
+const exampleQuery = createTokenQuery<Token, LoginParams>({
   queryKey: 'token',
   tokenExpired,
   refreshExpired,